Altinn/altinn-studio-docs/content/technology/terms/_index.md

 ## Application Developer

-A user developing application in Altinn Studio.
+A user developing applications in Altinn Studio.

 ## Org